kammitama5/kammitama5.github.io/_posts/2017-5-10-Wednesday-May-10th.md

   It's one of the things that keeps me going.
 I can't take this for granted.
 It's my path.

-  I am, however, *really* passionate about coding (I actually enjouy it, *a lot*), and I have a *real* desire to get really good.
+  I am, however, *really* passionate about coding (I actually enjoy it, *a lot*), and I have a *real* desire to get really good.
 So I guess I just have to suck it up and stick with it.